llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

        17:   5d                      pop    %ebp
        18:   c3                      ret
         ```
-> Another short detour, before we discuss the remaining relocations, because they are used in the context of dynamic
+> Another short detour to talk about dynamic linking because the remaining relocations are what enable dynamic linking.
-> linking.
 >
 > In static linking, if your program accesses even a single symbol from a given library, then that entire library is
-linked with your program, which among other issues, increases the size of the generated executable.
-For instance, let’s talk about that simple C program that just prints hello world again.
-With static linking, the executable that’s generated from your program is going to pull in the entire C standard library, because your program accessed the printf function.
+> linked with your program, which among other issues, increases the size of the generated executable.
+For instance, let’s
+> talk about that simple C program that just prints hello world again.
+With static linking, the executable that’s
+> generated from your program is going to pull in the entire C standard library, because your program accessed the
+> printf function.
 >
 > In dynamic linking, referenced libraries are accessed at build time but they are not brought into the linked
 > executable.
-Instead, the referenced global variables from these libraries are linked at load time (when the program is loaded into memory, to be run) and referenced functions from these libraries are linked at invocation time.
+Instead, the referenced global variables from these libraries are linked at load time (when the program is
+> loaded into memory, to be run) and referenced functions from these libraries are linked at invocation time.
 >
-> There’s pros and cons to both approaches, which I will cursorily mention below, but not go into too many details.
+> There’s pros and cons to both approaches, whose details I will not go into, but will cursorily mention below.
 > 1. With static linking the only thing the user of your executable needs is the executable itself.
 They won’t run
      into issues of missing libraries.
 >